 The United States Supreme Court has ruled that it is a criminal defense attorney’s duty to advise a non-citizen client of any immigration consequences that may result from their plea of guilty or no contest.
 However, there are many complexities that arise out of this duty.
 For example, would a plea on a particular charge make you inadmissible, removal or both?
 Does your Attorney know the immigration consequences of criminal activity?
 Make sure you get the right counsel.

 Attorney Ross Erlich’s chief immigration attorneys have over 30 years of combined experience practicing immigration law exclusively.
 We will be able to review your case and determine first whether you may face deportation in removable proceedings, and if so, what type of relief can be sought on your behalf.

-If you or someone you know are dealing with an immigration issue anywhere in greater Los Angeles, Downtown Los Angeles, North Hollywood, Van Nuys or Orange County, contact Attorney Ross Erlich at (323) 222-4529.
+If you or someone you know are dealing with an immigration issue anywhere in greater Los Angeles, Downtown Los Angeles, North Hollywood, Van Nuys or Orange County, contact Los Angeles criminal defense lawyer Ross Erlich at (323) 222-4529.